SailfishOS-for-the-fairphone-4/getting_started/README.md

 -----
 # Packaging and building SailfishOS
 ## Install SDK-targets and SDK-tooling
-Now that everything is synced and built, we are ready to install the remaining platform sdk-tools
+Now that everything is synced and built, we are ready to install the remaining platform sdk-tools.
+First the SDK tool for the Sailfish_OS-4.5.8.18 will be installed, You will always install SDK tooling before SDK targets that depends on that tooling.
+Note that while SDK targets are target-cpu specific, SDK toolings are always i486 which is the only supported host platform.

 ```
 PLATFORM_SDK $